-Here is a three-minute video about Citizen Maths.
+Here are three three-minute videos about Citizen Maths.

 The course has been developed by experts in the learning of maths from the UCL Institute of Education.
-It uses the Google Course Builder platform, and is mapped by the leading UK awarding body OCR against equivalent Level 2 qualifications.
+It uses the Google Course Builder platform.

 Citizen Maths is working with a number of partners involved in vocational learning as well as with trades unions and large employers, helping them introduce the course to people within their student population, membership or workforce who would find the course useful.